Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Reinforcement Learning Based on Decomposition (MORL/D)

 In MORL, as in classical RL, the evaluation of policies is based on a sequence of decisions, and one usually runs a policy $\pi$ for a finite amount of time to estimate its vector value function $\vec{v^\pi}$.
 This value, which can be considered as the equivalent of $\vec f(x)$ for MORL (see Figure~\ref{fig:decomposition_RL}), is the direct vectorial adaptation of $v^\pi$.
-Formally, an MORL policy has a vector value that is computed using the following:
+Formally, a MORL policy has a vector value that is computed using the following:

 Similar to MOO, in MORL, the DM's preferences are typically unknown during the training phase.
 This lack of knowledge prevents the establishment of a total ordering of actions at training time, as these actions are often Pareto incomparable.
 As a result, MORL algorithms are typically designed to be trained offline and executed once a specific trade-off has been chosen~\cite{hayes_practical_2022}.
-Our work primarily focuses on the learning phase of MORL, which involves the process of training multiple policies to present a PF to the user.
+Our work focuses primarily on the MORL learning phase, which involves the process of training multiple policies to present a PF to the user.
 Notably, multiple MORL algorithms, environments, and software tools aiming at tackling such an issue have recently been published~\shortcite{roijers_survey_2013,hayes_practical_2022,felten_toolkit_2023}.

-\paragraph{Pareto-based methods.} In the realm of MORL, certain algorithms adopt an approach that involves directly learning a set of policies within the regression structure, removing the need for decomposition~\cite{van_moffaert_multi-objective_2014,ruiz-montiel_temporal_2017}.
+\paragraph{Pareto-based methods.} In the realm of MORL, certain algorithms adopt an approach that involves directly learning a set of policies within the regression structure~\cite{van_moffaert_multi-objective_2014,ruiz-montiel_temporal_2017}.
 In these algorithms, each Q-value is designed to store a set of Pareto optimal value vectors that can be achieved from the current state.
 However, it is worth noting that these algorithms are currently limited to tabular structures and face challenges when applied to problems with high dimensions.
-Despite the introduction of Pareto-based MORL algorithms that use function approximation techniques, the challenge of learning to output sets of different sizes for each possible state using such methods remains a challenging problem~\cite{reymond_pareto-dqn_2019}.
-Furthermore, even when the agent can learn a set of optimal policies for each action, questions persist about how to effectively order actions during the training phase~\shortcite{felten_metaheuristics-based_2022}.
+Despite efforts to develop Pareto-based MORL algorithms using function approximation techniques, learning to produce sets of varying sizes for different state-action pairs remains a challenging problem~\cite{reymond_pareto-dqn_2019}.
+Furthermore, even when the agent can learn a set of optimal policies for each action, questions persist about how to effectively order actions during the training phase as these are Pareto incomparable~\shortcite{felten_metaheuristics-based_2022}.